 You know, it’s almost like HuffPo is in the business of stirring up strive and division for the sole purpose of nabbing some clicks on their links and making a quick Christmas buck or two off the controversy.

 “My family is Jewish, and we recently moved from Massachusetts to Texas for my husband’s job,” the letter from Chloe in San Antonio reads.
 “Last week, my 11-year-old son said ‘happy holidays!’ to the mom who lives across the street.
 According to my son and my husband (who was present), she got visibly upset and replied, ‘Don’t say that to me!
-We celebrate Christmas here!'”
+We celebrate Christmas here!'”take our poll - story continues below

 Obviously, the neighbor responded rudely and should have just said “Thank you” before moving on with their day.
 Doyin, however, uses the anecdote as a point to say that “Merry Christmas” proponents have a big problem with “inclusion.”
 He provides a weak analogy to illustrate his point: a restaurant adding more sauces to a menu in order to satisfy minority consumers while the majority enjoys marinara sauce.